qilimanjaro-tech/qililab/doc/library/GettingStarted/HelloW.rst

 These notebook is our Hello World, is a very simple program to veify that everithing is going according to plan.

 The program consist of creating a platform from where experiments may be performed.
+This tutorial can be performed entierly in any computer.
+Although, for any experiment to be performed it must be run in a computer connected to the instruments.
+This is accomplished via ``qiboconnection`` explained in the following page :doc:`Hello Lab<HelloL>`.

 ::